Effective Home Remedies for Hernias

 2. Aloe Vera Juice

 Aloe vera is a succulent plant with incredible medicinal properties.
 In addition to being an effective antioxidant, it also has anti-inflammatory and antibacterial properties.
-Further, it’s soft on the stomach and creates a protective coating that helps heal heartburn, one of the symptoms of a hernia.
+Further, it’s soft on the stomach and creates a protective coating that helps heal heartburn, one of the symptoms of a Hernia Diaphragm.

 - To prepare this wonderful home remedy, cut 2 thick and fleshy leaves of Aloe vera, wash it and remove the thorny sides.